mattcan/TorrentSearch/README.md

-# TorrentSearch
+# Torrent Search

-A command line torrent searching tool.
+Find torrents from your command line by quickly searching across a variety of tracking sites!

 ## What for?